1delta-DAO/docs/api/margin/close.md

 -   **Flash Loan Provider**: Morpho Blue (optimal for Ethereum and Base)
 -   **Swap Provider**: 1inch Aggregation Router

-> **Important**: The caller must ensure the swap is quoted to receive at least the full debt amount.
-Otherwise, the transaction will fail.
+> **Important**: The mechainc has a fail-safe so that in case the swap does not return enough funds to repay the entire debt, it will only repay the available amounts.

 ## Implementation